Will Leo Cussen continue to run courses?

-The Victorian Legal Admissions Board (VLAB) has approved the Leo Cussen Work Experience Module as a replacement to the work placement component of the course for 2020.
+The Victorian Legal Admissions Board (VLAB) has approved the Leo Cussen Work Experience Module as a replacement to the work placement component of the course.
 This can be completed entirely online at no additional cost and without adding additional time to your course.

 You can now complete the work placement component entirely online.
-The Legal Practice Board of Western Australia (LPBWA) has approved the Leo Cussen Work Experience Module as a replacement to the work placement component of the course for 2020.
+The Legal Practice Board of Western Australia (LPBWA) has approved the Leo Cussen Work Experience Module as a replacement to the work placement component of the course.
 This can be completed entirely online at no additional cost and without adding additional time to your course

 Can I still get guidance from the Careers Advisor?